What is Water Column?

 - Screw back in the gas valve plug using a small amount of pipe dope.

-- Turn gas on and check for leaks around tap screw.
+- Turn gas on and check for leaks around the tap screw.

 Checking the water column pressure is an easy task with the correct safety procedures and tools.
 Any of the tools mentioned above will read the gas pressure when used correctly.